JoshFyneHartInd/tqd-website/Readme.md

-# TQD Website
+# The Quiet Disconnect Hugo Website

-A Hugo-based static website built with the Congo theme.
+A Hugo-based static website built with the [Congo theme](https://github.com/jpanther/congo).

 ## Prerequisites